wrightben/math/Poker/Auto/Fact Generators/Analyses/README.md

 ## Files

-- **analysis.php** — Not finished.
-Evaluates the performance of hole cards against completed 6-person hands.
-	- Provides Rank and Position distribution
+- **distribution.php** — Provides Rank and Position distribution for winning hand in scenarios